Imagine you are a layperson in your congregation.

-Your pastor calls you on Thursday and says
+Your pastor calls you on Thursday and says:

-Would you like to be our liturgist and give the welcome speech on Sunday?
+We are preparing the church bulletin.
+Would you like to be our liturgist and give the welcome greeting on Sunday?

-Your heart races, the mouth goes dry.
+Your heart races, and your mouth goes dry.

 Me?
 I have to say something in front of all those people?